 MT8214 - Advanced Silicon - Solar Cells

-The course will be given in spring 2019.
+The course is offered every alternate year, next time will be Spring 2021.
 The course will give a performance of the different structure elements of solar cells (contacts, doping, pn-junctions, etc.).

 Directional solidification and growth process.